KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/promo-campaign-stats/index.md

 The KPIs for Partner Voucher campaigns help you track the number of voucher codes assigned and overall engagement with voucher rewards.

 * **Voucher Codes Distributed**: Indicates the total number of partner voucher codes assigned to users during the campaign.
-This KPI tracks every voucher issuance event, regardless of whether a user receives multiple vouchers.  (@bajrang: caption is missing)
+This KPI tracks every voucher issuance event, regardless of whether a user receives multiple vouchers.

 <Image align="center" border={true} src="https://files.readme.io/a53f44e93a25ebc9c4c278c31eb483bd8140a68c19a9c64ee3a8b0ba34db8f7c-image.png" className="border" />

 * **Rewards Distributed**: Includes a line chart that displays voucher distribution patterns over time.
-This helps you analyze days with higher voucher issuance and spot trends or anomalies in campaign performance. (@Bajrang: I dont see a graph under Rewards Distributed.
-Please check.)
+This helps you analyze days with higher voucher issuance and spot trends or anomalies in campaign performance.
 For example, a spike on a specific date indicates higher voucher issuance compared to surrounding days.

 ### Trend Graph